Shaunfoo560/Shaunfoo560/README.md

 <h1 align="center"> Hey👋, I'm Shaun! </h1>

 - 🌱 Undergraduate student at the University of British Columbia majoring in Computer Science and Business
-- 📫 Currently working on several machine learning projects using Python neural network libraries (Tensorflow and Pytorch)
+- 📫 Currently working on several machine learning projects, specifically relating to natural language processing using Python neural network libraries (Tensorflow and Pytorch)

 ## Connect with me:
 <p>